Have you ever stopped and been grateful for the beautiful, vibrant green and reds of holly and ivy during the dreary

 These evergreen plants are to thank for the traditional Christmas colour scheme, green and red.

-I was reminded of these beauties a few days ago as I was out trimming some from our hedges for my little sisters wedding.
+I was reminded of these beauties as this time last year I was out trimming some from our hedges for my little sisters wedding.

 Which Christmas wedding would be complete without holly and ivy adorning the center piece of each table?

 These evergreen plants are steeped in Irish stories and folklore.